mashimom/mancala/README.md

 Instead of creating a game with a single user, I added the waiting room concept, which can later be used as means for leaderboard matching or to have games among a small selected group.

-The intention behind (defunct) rematch is for a player not only have a general score over all games regardless the opponents, but also have a specific score between a pair o players.
+The intention behind _(defunct)_ rematch is for a player not only have a general score over all games regardless the opponents, but also have a specific score between a pair of players.

 ## How to build